tomcali/week-4-game/README.md

 # week-4-game
-Homewook involving jQuery practice
+Homewook involving jQuery practice.... still work to do on this one.... but here is the plan of action.

 # Inventing a New Game
 Finding neither the crystals nor Star Wars games particularly interesting, I decided to invent a game of my own.
 Play Ball is a choice game to reveal team preferences across baseball fans.
-The game involves the presentation of logos for the thirty teams.
+The game involves the presentation of logos for the thirty MLB teams.
 Logos are presented in pairs, and the game player picks the member of each pair that he/she prefers.
 Mathematics are involved in that a perference score is derived from the game player's paired comparison choices.
-In sum, we use a game that has a measurement purpose while demonstrating skills in working with JavaScript and jQuery.
+In sum, we could use a game that has a measurement purpose while demonstrating skills in working with JavaScript and jQuery.

 ## Overview